 The Committees and the working methodology

-The working methodology for the third year will be more participatory and will allow greater personal interaction between scientific members and business partners.
+The working methodology for the third year is more participatory and allows greater personal interaction between scientific members and business partners.

-A new type of Committee will be created (one for each vertical), including 5 scientific members and 5 members from the business partners, giving their inputs and expertise in the case studies.
+A new type of Committee was created (one for each vertical), including scientific members and members from the partners, giving their inputs and expertise in the case studies.

-This will foresee three annual meetings in person as in the past two years, in addition to open events for the presentation of the results and the AI4People Summit.
+The Committees meet in person three times per year.
+In addition to open events for the presentation of the results and the AI4People Summit.